Safe Gatherings Policy

-The purpose of this policy is to address the safety of children, youth and vulnerable adults at all Mora – Ogilvie United Methodist Church sponsored events.
-The Mora and Ogilvie United Methodist Churches recognize the need to have a formal, written policy with procedures in place (1) to help prevent the opportunity for the occurrence and/or the appearance of abuse of children and youth, and (2) to reduce the likelihood that workers (paid and volunteer) will be subjected to false accusations and/or suspicions.
-By establishing this policy we hope to ensure that the Mora – Ogilvie United Methodist Church extends safe Christian hospitality, nurture and community to the children, youth and vulnerable adults in our midst so that they can grow in spiritual maturity in an environment that offers security from sexual, physical or emotional abuse or neglect to the fullest extent possible.
+The purpose of this policy is to address the safety of children, youth and vulnerable adults at all Mora United Methodist Church sponsored events.
+The Mora United Methodist Church recognizes the need to have a formal, written policy with procedures in place (1) to help prevent the opportunity for the occurrence and/or the appearance of abuse of children and youth, and (2) to reduce the likelihood that workers (paid and volunteer) will be subjected to false accusations and/or suspicions.
+By establishing this policy we hope to ensure that the Mora United Methodist Church extends safe Christian hospitality, nurture and community to the children, youth and vulnerable adults in our midst so that they can grow in spiritual maturity in an environment that offers security from sexual, physical or emotional abuse or neglect to the fullest extent possible.

 There are two levels in which volunteers may interact with children, youth and/or vulnerable adults:

-Length of Volunteer Involvement at the Mora and Ogilvie United Methodist Churches
+Length of Volunteer Involvement at the Mora United Methodist Church

 Volunteers will be asked to complete an application.
 Lead volunteers will be asked to supply personal information, including Social Security Number, Driver’s License number, current and past addresses.